 - Student is in need of tutoring

 - Student reported community resource need

-What does “Level of Concern” mean for the Fall 2020 Progress Report?
+What does “Level of Concern” mean for the Spring 2021 Progress Report?

 Navigate includes built-in predictive analytics for every degree-seeking student.
 Using student characteristics and ongoing academic performance, Navigate will calculate a score and attribute either a low, moderate, or high level of concern to a student.
 Using this feature allows us to use limited resources most efficiently by targeting the students who may need the most assistance.